SharmaShivani12/ispad-anomaly-segmentation/README.md

 ## Model

-Architecture: DeepLabV3 with a ResNet backbone
+-- Architecture: DeepLabV3 with a ResNet backbone

-Framework: PyTorch / Torchvision
+-- Framework: PyTorch / Torchvision

-Classes:
+-- Classes:

 0 = normal surface

 1 = defect

-Loss and metrics:
+-- Loss and metrics:

-CrossEntropyLoss (with option to use Focal Loss for imbalance)
+-- CrossEntropyLoss (with option to use Focal Loss for imbalance)

-IoU (Intersection over Union)
+-- IoU (Intersection over Union)

-Dice coefficient
+-- Dice coefficient

 ## Training Setup

-Platform: Kaggle Notebook
+## Platform: Kaggle Notebook

-GPU: NVIDIA T4 (CUDA enabled)
+-GPU: NVIDIA T4 (CUDA enabled)

-Train/Val/Test split:
+## Train/Val/Test split:

-180k synthetic samples for training
+-180k synthetic samples for training

-20k synthetic samples for validation
+-20k synthetic samples for validation

 1916 real images (good + defect) for testing
+-

-Batch size: 16
+-Batch size: 16

-Optimizer: Adam (lr = 1e-4)
+-Optimizer: Adam (lr = 1e-4)

-Checkpoints saved after each epoch
+-Checkpoints saved after each epoch

 ## Notes

-The ISP-AD dataset is large; initial training was done on subsets for faster turnaround.
+-The ISP-AD dataset is large; initial training was done on subsets for faster turnaround.

-For better results, train on the full set and/or use more epochs.
+-For better results, train on the full set and/or use more epochs.

-Future work: lighter models like UNet or DeepLabV3-ResNet50 for faster experimentation.
+-Future work: lighter models like UNet or DeepLabV3-ResNet50 for faster experimentation.

 ## Author